1. 1 year ago

 How do you do fellow ABANDOONERS?

-• 1 year ago
+• 2 years ago

 Anonymous

-Siege it basecly what ukies been doing most of the time is cut off their supply lines and then start hitting depos with artilery or himars and do a proper SEAD campaign over it with airstrikes aimed at critical infrastructure to keep russian army functional there and then push in oh and hit their morale there you know drop flyers and occasionally have SOF or partisans string someone up on a lamppost from high comand or occasional russian soldier you know to really set that feeling that they are fucked over there and best case for them is to run away
+Siege it basecly what ukies been doing most of the time is cut off their supply lines and then start hitting depos with artilery or himars and do a proper SEAD campaign over it with airstrikes aimed at critical infrastructure to keep russian army functional there and then push in oh and hit their morale there you know drop flyers and occasionally have SOF or partisans string someone up on a lamppost from high comand or occasional russian soldier you know to really set that feeling that they are fricked over there and best case for them is to run away

-• 1 year ago
+• 2 years ago

 Anonymous